 Core Web Vitals Is Only One Part of Your Campaign.

 By now most SEO’s have realized the underlying focus of these updates.
 Its for the user, Google is trying to find other ways to gauge the quality of a website and clean up their search results.

 Instead of being hyper focused on factors alone, think about the actual user experience on the website.
 Use a desktop computer and watch a family member traverse the website and ask them what they think.
 Look at competition and see what they are doing different.
 There are also services out there where you can gain insight via heat maps and other visual analytics telling you what users do on your website, whats clicked on or even missed too often.

-If you do not have an experienced team running your SEO campaign, and are running your own campaign, this might be a good time to hire a consultant to give you a rundown on what can be improved upon.
+If you do not have an experienced team running your local or organic SEO campaign and are running your own campaign, this might be a good time to hire a consultant to give you a rundown on what can be improved upon.

 You want customers to stay on the website, and it all starts with making sure your website loads fast and presents content in a manner thats easily viewed on any device, browser or internet connection.

 Provide a layout thats easily navigable and segmented delivering the information the user came for.
 From blog categories to silos of content, make sure your web visitors can find what they came looking for.

 There is a great book out there that I read when I started in this field and its called “Dont Make Me Think“.
 I don’t have to explain the book, it’s obvious isn’t it?

 What happens when you provide engaging content, easily navigable websites and fast loading pages?
 User engagement, higher conversions and your website is falling in line with Google’s perceived standards.